Crabman-DF-Mods/dwarfcrafted/README.md

 ### Civilizations
 - __Villagers:__ a trade-loving, pacifistic civilization.
 - __Illagers:__ a power hungry and evil civilization, though slightly less chaotic than goblins.
-- __Piglins:__ a civilization of lawless, theiving hunters who love a good scrap.
+- __Piglins:__ a civilization of lawless, thieving hunters who love a good scrap.

 ### Creatures from Minecraft
 - __Creepers:__ stealthy plantlike quadrupeds with sad looking faces.
 They explode when they get near.